NostalgiaNinja/ChaoModding_Docs/docs/AnimModding.md

 `EndFrame` - The End Frame of the animation.
 This will be the final frame in your timeline.

 `Speed` - The playback speed of the animation.
-Not much is known about this, but 0.12f is a recommended value for this.
+We use 0.12f as an example, but the formula for speed is `fps * speed`.
+Implying 60FPS, our speed formula would look as follows: `60 * 0.12f`.

 Put together, here is an example of what it'll look like: